Blosc/python-blosc2/README.rst

 - Ivan Vilata i Balaguer
 - Oumaima Ech.Chdig

-In addition, other people hava contributed to the project in different
+In addition, other people have contributed to the project in different
 aspects:

 - Jan Sellner, who contributed the mmap support for NDArray/SChunk objects.
 - Dimitri Papadopoulos, who contributed a large bunch of improvements to the in many aspects of the project.
 His attention to detail is remarkable.
-- Juan David Ibáñez, who contributed improvements for the LazyArray object.
+- Juan David Ibáñez, who contributed different improvements.
 - And many others that have contributed with bug reports, suggestions and improvements.